Black bullhead

 Like most of the bullheads (and even flathead catfish), it has a squared tail fin, which is strikingly different from the forked tail of channel and blue catfish.
 It is a bottom-rover fish, meaning it is well-adapted for bottom living.
 It is typically dorsoventrally flattened, and has a slightly humped back.
 Its color depends on the area where it is taken, but it generally is darker than brown or yellow bullheads (A. nebulosus and A. natalis, respectively).
 It can be distinguished from a flathead catfish (Pylodictis olivaris) by the fact that the black bullhead's lower lip does not protrude past the upper lip.
-Distinguishing it from the brown bullhead is a bit more difficult, depending on the area where it is caught, but a distinguishing detail between the two includes a nearly smooth pectoral spine on the black bullhead, while the brown's corresponding spine is strongly barbed.
-The anal fin of the black bullhead also has a gray base, and its tail has a pale bar.
-Also, the brown bullhead generally has 21 to 24 soft rays through its anal fin as opposed to the black bullhead's 17 to 21.
-The brown bullhead is also typically mottled brown and green on top instead of the darker black.
+Distinguishing it from the brown bullhead is a bit more difficult, depending on the area where it is caught, but a distinguishing detail between the two includes weak serration on the pectoral spine of the black bullhead, while the brown's corresponding spine is more strongly barbed.
+The anal fin of the black bullhead also has a gray base, and its caudal fin often has a pale bar at its base.
+The brown bullhead is also typically mottled brown and gray-green dorsally, instead of the darker black.
 Both the black and brown bullheads can easily be distinguished from the yellow bullhead by the color of the barbels on their chin: the yellow bullhead has white barbels under its mouth.

 Habitat

 Black bullheads are found throughout the central United States, often in stagnant or slow-moving waters with soft bottoms.
 They have been known to congregate in confined spaces, such as lake outlets or under dams.
 They are very tolerant fish, and are able to live in muddy water, with warmer temperatures and in water with lower levels of oxygen, which reduce competition from other fish.

 Black bullheads also occur as an invasive species in large parts of Europe.
+The species has been eradicated from the United Kingdom by use of rotenone biocide.
+It was only found in one place, Lake Meadows, Billericay, Essex, and they grew to a maximum weight of .539 kg.